• Skip to primary navigation

 • All-purpose flour - I have only tested this recipe with all-purpose flour.
 If you have a different flour on hand, I suggest searching for a recipe using your preferred type of flour.
 Many times it's not an easy 1:1 substitution, and a recipe written for a particular flour will turn out better.

-• Natural cocoa powder is used in this recipe.
-It cannot be substituted with dutch cocoa powder - these two cocoa powders have different acidity levels and the rest of the ingredients (like the baking soda) account for this.
+• Natural cocoa powder - It cannot be substituted with dutch cocoa powder - these two cocoa powders have different acidity levels and the rest of the ingredients (like the baking soda) account for this.

 • Baking soda- Adds lift to your cookies.
 It cannot be substituted with baking powder, the two are not interchangeable.